 Director: Michael Curtiz.

 Screenplay: Ranald MacDougall.
-(Uncredited contributors included Catherine Turney, Albert Maltz, and William Faulkner.)
+(Reported uncredited contributors include Catherine Turney, Albert Maltz, and William Faulkner.)

 From James M. Cain’s 1941 novel.

-“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Mildred Pierce (1945) Movie Review: Fabulous Joan Crawford in Noirish Michael Curtiz Melodrama” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Mildred Pierce (1945) Movie Review: Fabulous Joan Crawford in Noirish Michael Curtiz Melodrama” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 “Mildred Pierce (1945) Movie Review” endnotes

 Mildred Pierce was Joan Crawford’s first starring role at Warner Bros.
-In 1944, she had a brief cameo as herself in the studio’s all-star extravaganza Hollywood Canteen.
+In 1944, she had a brief cameo as herself in the studio’s Delmer Daves-directed all-star extravaganza Hollywood Canteen.

-Zachary Scott, Ann Blyth, and Joan Crawford Mildred Pierce 1945 images: Warner Bros.
+Zachary Scott, Ann Blyth, and Joan Crawford Mildred Pierce 1945 movie images: Warner Bros.

-“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” last updated in November 2021.
+“Mildred Pierce (1945) Movie Review: Fabulous Joan Crawford in Noirish Michael Curtiz Melodrama” last updated in October 2022.